 For example, cooler destinations like Shimla can be a better choice than hotter places like Pondicherry.
 If you’re careful and okay with it, you can go to the hotter places too, as you’ll get the off season benefits.
 We’ve been to hot places during peak summer, like Goa during April-May.
 But we’re accustomed to hot and humid conditions and we don’t mind sweating profusely.
 Only thing is to avoid going out a lot directly under the blazing sunlight on a two wheeler or by walk.

 Check out the weather forecasts and temperatures of your desired destination during the time you plan to visit them.
 There are a plethora of tourist and travel guides online to help you find best times to visit a place as well as weather portals for its temperatures throughout the year.
 Avoid a hike or a trek as the soaring temperatures can extremely dehydrate you as well as cause serious skin burns.
+Avoid venturing out much during heatwaves, and avoid visiting places where severe heatwaves are predicted.
 Oh, and while you book an accommodation, better go for an A.C room.